allisterb/Dina/README.md

 Enter `dina` or `./dina` in the repository root.

 ## Models
 Dina uses the Gemma 3n model for document intelligence tasks and function calling.
 The model was fine-tuned for function-calling using this [notebook](https://github.com/allisterb/Dina/blob/master/notebooks/finetune_gemma3n_function_calling.ipynb).

+The model used for fine-tuning is [gemma-3n-E4B-it-unsloth-bnb-4bit](https://huggingface.co/unsloth/gemma-3n-E4B-it-unsloth-bnb-4bit) which is text-only and Ollama doesn't support image inputs for Gemma 3n models as yet so Dina uses Tesseract-OCR to convert scanned document images to text before passing the text to the Gemma 3n model for analyzing.